seanpm2001/Bliss_Browser_Languages_Docs/Docs/Classification-groups/!OldVersions/README/English/USA/1/1-100/README.txt

 > Changes:

 - [x] Updated the `Post-classical browser languages` section
-- [x] Removed notes to the bottom of the file
 - [x] Updated the `File info` section
 - [x] Updated the `File history` section
 - - [x] Added a file history entry for version 19